Foreign policy of Vladimir Putin: Energy policy

 The Russian economy is heavily dependent on the export of natural resources such as oil and natural gas, and Russia has used these resources to its political advantage.
 Meanwhile, the US and other Western countries have worked to lessen the dependency of Europe on Russia and its resources.

 Starting in the mid-2000s, Russia and Ukraine had several disputes in which Russia threatened to cut off the supply of gas.
 As a great deal of Russia's gas is exported to Europe through the pipelines crossing Ukraine, those disputes affected several other European countries.
 Under Putin, special efforts were made to gain control over the European energy sector.

 Russian influence played a major role in canceling the construction of the Nabucco pipeline, which would have supplied natural gas from Azerbaijan, in favor of South Stream (though South Stream itself was also later canceled).
 Russia has also sought to create a Eurasian Economic Union consisting of itself and other post-Soviet countries.

 Like many other countries, Russia's economy suffered during the Great Recession.
-Following the Crimean Crisis, several countries (including most of NATO) imposed sanctions on Russia, hurting the Russian economy by cutting off access to capital.
+Following the annexation of Crimea by the Russian Federation, several countries (including most of NATO) imposed sanctions on Russia, hurting the Russian economy by cutting off access to capital.
 At the same time, the global price of oil declined.
-The combination of Western sanctions and the falling crude price in 2014 and thereafter resulted in the ongoing 2014–15 Russian financial crisis.
-As a way to get around Western sanctions, Russia and China signed a 150 billion yuan central bank liquidity swap line agreement to get around American sanctions and agreed to a US$400 billion deal which would supply natural gas to China over the next 30 years.
+The combination of international sanctions and the falling crude price in 2014 and thereafter resulted in the ongoing 2014–15 Russian financial crisis.
+As a way to get around sanctions, Russia and China signed a 150 billion yuan central bank liquidity swap line agreement to get around American sanctions and agreed to a US$400 billion deal which would supply natural gas to China over the next 30 years.